 - 20 Hafis Rd.
 (Retail & Bottleshop) - 12:00pm to 7:00pm

 - Available 7 days a week and on holidays.

 - Orders are ready for pick up within an hour or less.
 We will notify you by email when it's ready.

 - Order confirmation and +19 age verification is required.

 Q. What’s available in the online shop right now?

-A. Just like we show current availability for our Ossington bottle shop here, and our Hafis shop here, we have a section of our website designated for the online bottle shop.
+Just like we show current availability for our Ossington retail shop here, and our Hafis shop here, we have a section of our website designated for the online shop.
 Right over here.

 Q. Can I purchase beer online and pick up in store?

 Yes!
 Check out "Pre-Order and Pickup" above.

 Q. Do the physical and online stores have different stock?